Mythra/shin/stunned-swallow/ui/subprojects/nana/extrlib/readme.txt

-﻿You can download the precompiled external libraries at http://sourceforge.net/projects/nanapro/files/extrlib/ Extract the ZIP file to the directory nana/extrlib.
+You can download the precompiled external libraries at http://sourceforge.net/projects/nanapro/files/extrlib/ Extract the ZIP file to the directory nana/extrlib.
 Then modify the marco switch defined in nana/include/config.hpp header file and rebuild the nana library.

 A method to configure the 3rd party libraries